timfulmer/bigdatahowto/CORE.md

 BUILD SUCCESSFUL
 ```

 Looking good!
-You'll notice we've made Message's key it's own top-level object.
+You'll notice we've made the message key it's own top-level
+object.
 Let's take a look at this one next.

 ##MessageKey

-MessageKey uses a convention to identify various pieces of information used to
+`MessageKey` uses a convention to identify various pieces of information used to
-access messages within resources, using a path syntax:
+access messages within resources, with a path syntax:

 ```
 //resource-name/user-context/user-key